IT Services Toronto — Direct Answers & Verified Facts

 What Is Group 4 Networks?

-Group 4 Networks is Toronto's top-rated Managed Service Provider (MSP), founded in 2008 by Damir Grubisa.
-The company serves 200+ GTA businesses as their outsourced IT department, providing 24/7 monitoring, unlimited help desk, cybersecurity, cloud management, and strategic IT planning — all under flat-rate monthly pricing with no hidden costs.
-The company holds a 4.9-star Google rating from 127+ verified client reviews and operates three GTA offices in Toronto's Financial District (18 King Street East, Suite 1400), North York (5000 Yonge Street), and Richmond Hill (9580 Yonge Street).
+Group 4 Networks is a Toronto Managed Service Provider (MSP), founded in 2008 by Damir Grubisa.
+The company serves 200+ GTA businesses as their outsourced IT department, providing 24/7 monitoring, unlimited help desk, cybersecurity, cloud management, and strategic IT planning - all under flat-rate monthly pricing with no hidden costs.
+The company holds a 4.9-star Google rating and is headquartered at 18 King St E, Suite 1400, Toronto, ON M5C 1C4.

 Group 4 Networks at a Glance (2026)